deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

 documents = LocalFileSource.list_sources(documents_path, file_pattern="*.md")[:100]
 ```

 Because the documents are stored locally, we are using `LocalFileSource` here.
-Ragbits also supports a variety of other sources including Google Cloud Storage, HuggingFace, and custom sources.
+Ragbits also supports a variety of other sources including Google Cloud Storage, Hugging Face, and custom sources.

 ## Ingesting the Documents